Europe’s Best Destination Photographers

 Sean is a Scotsman, a lover of light and of people.
 He studied photography and film in Edinburgh until 2001, starting his career in photojournalism as a staff photographer with a regional newspaper in Edinburgh.
 He then worked at a UK based photo-agency and finally as a freelancer for a range of clients including The BBC, Heineken, National Museums and various PR agencies.

 He has shot News, Sports, Arts and Features for many of the country's newspapers and magazines, often traveling throughout Europe and the US with cameras in hand.
-He finally set up his own company in 2005, focusing on Social and Commercial photography and he continues to follow the light and push the creative possibilities within these areas.
+He finally set up his own company in 2005, focusing on Wedding and Commercial photography and he continues to follow the light and push the creative possibilities within these areas.

 Sean speaks English.